techmaida/techmaida.github.io/_posts/2023-02-05-using-and-understand-openshift-basics.md

 ![OpenShift login](/assets/img/using-and-understanding-openshift-basics/openshift-login.png)

 Use the "DevSandbox" option.
 You'll be presented to OpenShift homepage.
-On uppper right corner click in your login name and select "Copy login command".
+On the uppper right corner click in your login name and select "Copy login command".
 You'll be request again to select "DevSandbox", click on it.
 A white page will be displayed with a blue hyperlink "Display Token", click on it.
 Once clicked copy the `oc login` command, paste it into a terminal and hit enter.
 You are ready to go.

 ## Basic Concepts